 Ally Bank vs. Barclays Bank: Fees

 Ally does not charge fees for the most common services and transactions.
 There is no monthly maintenance fee, no fee for ACH transfers, no charge to get copies of your statement online, and no charge for standard checks.
-They do charge for issues like overdrafts, which is a $25 fee.
-If you make more than 6 deposits or withdrawals to a money market account in a statement cycle, you’ll be charged a $10 fee per transaction.
+They don’t charge for issues like overdrafts.
+You can make more than 6 deposits or withdrawals to a money market account in a statement cycle.
 Both of these fees are fairly common in the banking world.

-Barclays also does not charge a monthly maintenance fee and does not have minimum balance requirements.
+Barclays also does not charge a monthly maintenance fee or have minimum balance requirements.
 They don’t charge for online transfers.
 Their overdraft fees are just $5.

 Which bank should you choose?
 It depends on your banking needs.
 If you want a bank that offers cash access, Ally is the clear choice.
 If you don’t care about being able to access your money, it comes down to which bank offers the best rate for the account you need.
 Barclays offers slightly higher rates on savings accounts, Ally wins on short-term CDs, and they’re about neck-and-neck on longer-term CDs.
 Figure out what account you’ll need and whether you value easy access to your money, and the decision should be clear.

 Tips to Make Your Savings Go Further

 - Ally and Barclays are both well ahead of traditional banks on interest rates.
 But even their high rates pace well below what you can earn in the stock market over the long term.
 Use our retirement calculator to see how much money you’ll need to retire, then consider which brokerage account can help you earn the rate of return to get there.